You’re a fiction writer in the final stretch, and your manuscript is almost ready to meet readers.

 Did I say it the way I meant it?

-Did my story land the way it deserves to?
+Does my story resonate the way it deserves?

-You’ve felt that ache—that tug to make your writing not just good enough, but something special.
 If this is you, take a breath.
 You’re in the right place.
 I believe in your words.
-Because your words aren’t just words.
-They’re the bridge between your heart and the world.
+Because your words aren’t just words—they’re the bridge between your heart and the world.

 Why Every Word Matters